 From there, the trail continues downhill more gradually.
-Stone stairs feature prominently.
+Stone stairs feature prominently in the descent.
 After a short time, you’ll come to the Baegundae Information Center, characterized by a large parking lot and coffee shop.

-If you do end up down here, just follow the road off the mountain until you come to town, then continue until you reach a main road.
-When I was there in September 2017, they looked to be building a new subway line, but it was not yet operational.
+If you do end up down here, just follow the road off the mountain until you come to town, then continue until you reach the main road.
+When I was there in September 2017, they looked to be building a new subway line but it was not yet operational.
 When it does become operational, the stop will be called Ui Bukhansan.

-For now, I hopped onto the 120 bus and took it to Suyu station and back into central Seoul.
+For now, I hopped on the 120 bus and took it to Suyu station and back into central Seoul.